 Recommendations for Your Trip to Peru

-Peru is a super beautiful country that has a thousand things to do, but it is necessary as in any trip that one makes, take some things into consideration before and during the trip to avoid some situation that can annoy you.
+Peru is a super beautiful country that has a thousand things to do.
+Still, as in any trip, it is necessary to consider some things before and during the trip to avoid any problems or annoying situations.

 If you still don’t have your itinerary to travel to Peru, check out mine to help you with some ideas.

-The first thing we do whenever we comment on a destination is to start by talking about the documentation needed to go.
+Whenever we comment on a destination, we first start by talking about the documentation needed to go.

-To enter Peru it is an essential requirement to present a valid passport, which does not expire before 6 months from the date of your trip.
+To enter Peru, it is essential to present a valid passport, which does not expire before 6 months from the date of your trip.

-Citizens of Argentina, Brazil, Paraguay, Uruguay, Ecuador, Colombia, Bolivia, Venezuela and Chile can enter with their national identification document.
+Citizens of Argentina, Brazil, Paraguay, Uruguay, Ecuador, Colombia, Bolivia, Venezuela, and Chile can enter their national identification documents.

-One of our recommendations to travel to Peru and an important topic is vaccinations.
-Although, they are not mandatory, some are recommended.
+One of our recommendations when traveling to Peru and an important topic is vaccinations.
+Although they are not mandatory, some are recommended.